p3t3r50n-cz/YenKeyControl/docs/communication-protocol.md

 ----

+## Key Color Protocol

-## User-mode Backlight Protocol - setting custom color for each key
+Setting custom color for each key.

 ### Overview